The C++ Compiler

 iostream standard library, which contains classes and functions written in the core language.
 This specific header allows you to manipulate input/output streams.
 After all this, you'll end up which a temporary file that contains the expanded source code.

-In the example of C++ code above, the
+In the example of the C++ code above, the

 iostream class would be included in the expanded code.